Cancer Survival Statistics

-Cancer survival statistics are typically expressed as the proportion of patients alive at some point subsequent to the diagnosis of their cancer.
+There are several measures of cancer survival, depending on the question one wants to answer.
 Relative survival is an estimate of the percentage of patients who would be expected to survive the effects of their cancer.
+It excludes the risk of dying from other causes.
 Observed survival is the actual percentage of patients still alive at some specified time after diagnosis of cancer.
-It considers deaths from all causes, cancer or otherwise.
+It considers deaths from all causes, cancer or otherwise, and is sometimes called all-cause survival.
 Overview of Population-based Cancer Survival Statistics describes the methodologies involved in calculating cancer survival statistics.

 Reports and Monographs